 As a business owner, it often seems that any time a desk is empty, you’re losing out on billable hours and paying for work that isn’t getting completed.
 However, if your staff is tired, sick, or just burnt out, they’re likely not performing their best.

 You’re running the risk of having them leave.
 Stocking healthy food, giving employees the freedom to change their schedule when they need it, and offering options to keep fit during office hours can save you loads of money and keep employees happy, which is a proven key to success.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.